apache/geode-native/CONTRIBUTING.md

 .NET integration tests can be executed similarly from `build/clicache/integration-test`.

 #### Running Google Test integration test suite
+Make sure Docker is installed as it is required for SNI Tests
 ```bash
 $ cd <clone>
 $ cd build/cppcache/integration/test